 Do you want to contribute to top quality medical research?

-Karolinska Institutet is recruiting up to two positions as part of the SciLifeLab Fellows Program.
+Karolinska Institutet is recruiting researchers as part of the SciLifeLab Fellows program.
 The successful candidates will join Karolinska Institutet and conduct research at the Science for Life Laboratory (SciLifeLab) as part of a vibrant community of researchers from all the SciLifeLab host universities at SciLifeLab Campus Solna.

 Form of employment